Denver Nuggets: 2024–2025: Change of head coach

 With the 22nd overall pick, the Phoenix Suns drafted DaRon Holmes II from Dayton.
 He was later traded to the Nuggets for the 28th overall pick (Ryan Dunn), the 56th overall pick, a 2026 second-round pick, and a 2031 second-round pick.
-DaRon Holmes II tore his Achilles in the NBA Summer League.
-Nikola Jokić of the Denver Nuggets achieved a historic feat on March 7, 2025, becoming the first NBA player to record a game with at least 30 points, 20 rebounds, and 20 assists.
+Holmes tore his Achilles in the NBA Summer League.
+On March 7, 2025, Jokić became the first NBA player to record a game with at least 30 points, 20 rebounds, and 20 assists.
 Nuggets notably signed former MVP Russell Westbrook.
 They lost a reliable shooting guard Kentavious Caldwell-Pope.

-On April 8th, 2025, the Nuggets fired both head coach Michael Malone, and general manager Calvin Booth.
-In the 2024-25 season, Denver finished with the 4th seed in the Western Conference with a 50-32 record, tying with the Los Angeles Lakers, and Los Angeles Clippers, and 1 game ahead of the Minnesota Timberwolves.
+On April 8, 2025, the Nuggets fired both head coach Michael Malone, and general manager Calvin Booth.
+In the 2024–25 season, Denver finished with the 4th seed in the Western Conference with a 50-32 record, tying with the Los Angeles Lakers, and Los Angeles Clippers, and 1 game ahead of the Minnesota Timberwolves.
 In the first round, they played the Los Angeles Clippers and won in seven games.
-On the way to winning the series, Aaron Gordon scored a buzzer-beating dunk in Game 4.
-Next, they faced the Oklahoma City Thunder in the second round, where Gordon stunned the Thunder crowd with a game-winning three-pointer in Game 1.
+On the way to winning the series, Aaron Gordon scored a buzzer-beating dunk in game four.
+Next, they faced the Oklahoma City Thunder in the second round, where Gordon stunned the Thunder crowd with a game-winning three-pointer in game one.
 The Nuggets ended up losing the series in seven games to the eventual champions.
 The Nuggets hired their interim head coach David Adelman as their official new head coach.